Mark Cohen, Board Chairman

 Laurie currently works as the legislative director at Massachusetts Fiscal Alliance.
 As the legislative director, she closely follows relevant pieces of legislation that fall under the organization’s scope, as well as tracking votes and managing the online scorecard.
 Laurie also leads policy briefings for state lawmakers and their staff regarding top policy issues in the state.
 Prior to her role at Massachusetts Fiscal Alliance, she spent five years at the Heritage Foundation in Washington, D.C., working in the government relations department.

-Lower (L to R): Danielle Huntley, Wendy Wakeman, Cindy Terwilliger
+Lower (L to R): Cindy Terwilliger, Danielle Huntley, Wendy Wakeman, David Parker

 Directors & Officers